sandorian/moneybird-api-php/README.md

 Effortlessly interact with the Moneybird API using your favourite language PHP.

-This package is based on the popular and robust [Saloon PHP](https://docs.saloon.dev) package.
+This package leverages the popular and robust [Saloon PHP](https://docs.saloon.dev) package.

 ## Installation